JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 When I got home again that night my father was on the phone with my brother as I walked in the door.
 I’m not too sure my brother told our father the full story, but he seemed to know something was up.

 “Jack!” he said.
-“Ben is on the phone!”
+“Ben is on the phone!” he added as he passed the phone to me.

 I grabbed the phone and Ben asked, “How are you doing?
 What happened?” to which I replied, “I don’t want to work for you anymore.
-I have a new job!” and as I said that I could hear his breathing get more intense and his tone and anger growing.
+I have a new job.” and as I said that I could hear his breathing get more intense and his tone and anger growing.
 “What do you mean?!?” he said to which I said, “I have a new job!
 Goodbye!” and with that I passed the phone back to my dad, ran to my room and collapsed on the sofa.

 I could hear my father and Ben fighting on the phone, but soon enough it calmed down.
 My father came to my room and asked me if I was hungry.
 I said I was okay, and with that I got ready to sleep.